 Uncle told me about the rigged elections in the 1980s, and the armed movement that emerged in response during the 1990s.
 He said today India had control of virtually all the water resources and powerhouses of Kashmir, along with a major portion of its richest agricultural land.
 “Just take a look around,” he said, “we are living under siege.”
 Uncle’s words were full and heavy with the knowledge that anything can happen.
 Here the food, water, and power are in the hands of an occupying force that does not agree with the majority of views held by the people it occupies.
 In this town, for instance, the water supply is routinely cut during times of political upheaval in order to exert even more pressure on an already vulnerable civilian population.
 In 2010—the eruption of anger, the protests, this ability to face bullets with stones—was not at all isolated but, as Uncle explained, the events of 2010 were deeply connected with what has been a centuries long history of struggle in Kashmir.

-But today, Uncle lamented, things are so dire that we cannot even protest against the dogs that are biting people on the city’s streets.
-Politicians come here to defend animal rights but not the rights of humans.
-He said that in one year more than 500 women died in a local hospital due to negligence and we were not allowed to protest.
-Uncle said, ‘This is no way to live.
+“But today”, Uncle lamented, “things are so dire that we cannot even protest against the dogs that are biting people on the city’s streets.
+Politicians come here to defend animal rights but not the rights of humans.”
+He said that in one year more than 500 women died in a local hospital due to negligence and people were not allowed to protest.
+“This is no way to live.
 We are not living.
-We are simply dragging ourselves through this life.’
+We are simply dragging ourselves through this life.”

-He said he did not see change in the near future.
-Kashmir was stuck in a cycle and he did not know when it would end.
-There had been real hope in 2010, but he said Pakistan had been silent, adding that they did not even support us properly in the media.
-‘We have been betrayed on a number of fronts, and now,’ Uncle said, ‘Kashmir has nowhere to turn.’
+Uncle said with a sad clarity that he did not see change in the near future.
+Kashmir is stuck in a cycle and he could not see how or when it would end.
+“There had been real hope in 2010, but Pakistan had been silent.”
+Uncle felt Pakistan had not even supported Kashmir properly in their own media.
+“We have been betrayed on a number of fronts, and now Kashmir has nowhere to turn.”